avanzosc/odoo-addons/stock_lot_lifespan/README.rst

   'Life Date' fields are modified.
 * When the module is installed, the alert fields in lots are updated if mrp and life dates are filled.
+* Create an email to notify which lots have exceeded the lifespan today.
+* New automated action to send the previous email once per day.

 Credits
 =======